 Pen to Print run a series of on-going author events, classes, workshops and other activity supported by established creative writing experts, authors and artists.
 These events are open to everyone and are designed to inspire and encourage aspiring writers, as well as providing entertainment to the wider reading public.

-We are also looking for submissions to Write On!
-Extra our online daily magazine.
+We always look for submissions to Write On!
+Magazine and Write On!
+Extra our online magazine.
 If you would like to get involved please send your Poems, Stories and Articles to email@example.com with Write On!
-Extra Submission in the Subject Line.
+Submission in the Subject Line.